Preparing Soil for Planting Grass: Expert Tip

 2. Fertilizing: Based on your soil test results, apply an appropriate starter fertilizer.
 This gives your grass the nutrients it needs to establish quickly.

-3. Smoothing: Use a rake to smooth out the soil surface.
+3. Smoothing: Smooth out the soil surface.
 Remove any new debris that may have surfaced during tilling.

 Step 4: Seeding or Sodding

-You have two main options for establishing grass: seeding or sodding.
+You have two main options for establishing grass: seeding and sodding.

 Seeding: